This post is an intro to essential Minmatar lore for people who want to play Minmatar characters or just to know more about their chosen faction.

 The suddenly freed tribes faced a huge task to set up government for people who had not governed itself for over 700 years, and to protect its borders against re-invasion.
 Initially, joining the Gallente Federation was discussed, but the threat of the Amarr Empire and the ruined state of the tribal lands were factors against this.
 The Republic set itself up as an independent nation with help from Federation (a strong force in aiding the rebellion too) and by joining the newly-minted CONCORD assembly, guaranteeing an international peace.
 [ES]

 In this ‘early Republic’ as it is sometimes now known, the Republic Parliament had the final say on all inter-tribal matters, and tribes as such only had influence via the ability to influence who would vote how.
 As the nascent nation grew, also tension between the stances of needing to keep peace to establish a force that actually can take the Amarr Empire and the need to “come for our people” still in slavery as soon as possible also grew.
-After the cessation of the bitter wars with the Ammatar Mandate, that had served as an outlet for the aggressive tendencies, these tensions were spiraling fast out of control (see the write-up on Karin Midular).

 In YC110, or 2008, it was suddenly revealed by the Sisters of EVE that descendants of the Starkmanir tribe were still alive in the Amarr Empire, hidden away by leaders of the Nefantar tribe in the Ammatar Mandate.
 This in turn lead to the Minmatar utilizing a secret fleet built in the Wildlands with embezzled Federation aid money to attack first CONCORD and then the Empire.
 Long story short, the fleet was blapped on the orbit of Mekhios, but we regained the Starkmanir, and many Ammatar decided to defect and come to the Republic.